 Motiv Smart Ring

-Only, they looked like regular Apple earbuds with the power cords cut off.
+All the rigger mero le about Apple’s Airpods, the replacement for the headphones for the iPhone 7 phones, was not the manufacturer’s finest hour.
+They looked like regular Apple earbuds with the power cords cut off.
 Released quietly and way behind schedule, and received universal criticism from just about everyone.

 They’ll work with iOS and Android devices, giving them a universal edge.
 Allegedly have eight hours of battery life (the AirPods only claim five), are splash-proof, lightweight and deliver impeccable sound quality—all for $149, which is still slightly less expensive than the AirPods.